 If you are dealing with the financial effects of a work-related injury, an Orlando workers’ compensation lawyer with the Law Offices of Anidjar & Levine can assist you throughout the claim process.

-Understanding Florida’s Workers’ Compensation Laws
+Understanding Florida’s Workers’ Compensation Laws as an Employee

 You are eligible to file a Florida workers’ compensation claim if the following apply to your case: